IPP 2 – Use and Disclosure

 - the use of personal information by local councils for fire and flood protection.
 Local councils may collect information from ratepayers in relation to owners’ properties.
 The primary purpose of collection may be to make decisions about amenities, value, uses and upkeep of those properties.
 However, disclosure of this information to a relevant authority for the secondary purpose of safety against bushfire, flood or extreme weather would be a related and reasonably expected secondary purpose.

 - the disclosure of a tertiary student’s contact details to a debt collector after the student incurred a debt for a course.
-This was related to the primary purpose of collection, that is, the enrolment of fee-paying students.6
+This was related to the primary purpose of collection, that is, the enrolment of fee-paying students.9

-In some cases, use or disclosure would not be related, despite what may seem at first glance to be an apparent link between the primary purpose and the disclosure.
-For example, in Duggan v Moira Shire Council (Unreported, VCAT, Preuss SM, 11 October 2004) , VCAT found that the primary purpose of collecting the identity of a person who found a dog, was not related to the secondary purpose of informing the grateful owner of the finder’s details so that the owner could thank the finder:
+In some cases, use or disclosure will not be related, despite what may seem at first to be an apparent link between the primary purpose and the disclosure.
+For example, in Duggan v Moira Shire Council (Unreported, VCAT, Preuss SM, 11 October 2004) , VCAT found the primary purpose of collecting the identity of a person who found a dog, was not related to the secondary purpose of informing the grateful owner of the finder’s details so that the owner could thank the finder:

 I am unable to accept the submission that the secondary purpose was related to the primary purpose.
 The primary purpose of collection was to enable the Council to make contact with the (finder) to collect the dog, and if there were any difficulties in so doing, to get further particulars of the dog’s whereabouts.
 I am not satisfied that the disclosure of the (finder’s) name to (the owner) was related to this purpose.

 For a use or disclosure to be ‘reasonably expected’, it is necessary to ask what an ordinary person in the position of the person who the information is about would consider reasonable.
-This is an objective test It is the reasonable expectation of an ordinary person, who is not necessarily expert in the workings of government, that is to be considered in the particular circumstances.
+This is an objective test.
+It is the reasonable expectation of an ordinary person, who is not necessarily expert in the workings of government, that is to be considered in the particular circumstances.

 The expectations of the actual individual involved are a consideration, but they are not determinative.